Rajabb4685/cyoa-hunger-games/decisions/16-announcement.md

 # Announcement :

-14 tribute died, 10 remains
+14 tributes died, 10 remain

 While running to the forest you notice a group of tributes together.